navidrome/website/content/en/docs/gsoc/_index.md

 ### New Album grid

-It would be nice to have something ressembling [Plex](https://www.plex.tv/)'s interface, with covert art fading in, as well as a *slider* to adjust their size.
+It would be nice to have something resembling [Plex](https://www.plex.tv/)'s interface, with covert art fading in, as well as a *slider* to adjust their size.

 #### Steps

 - Implement the slider for the covers
-- Implement asynchonous loading for the covers
+- Implement asynchronous loading for the covers
 - Implement the fading in upon loading

 #### Details